Five Forks, South Carolina: 2020

 As of the 2020 United States census, there were 17,737 people, 5,627 households, and 5,029 families residing in the CDP.
 27.2% of residents were under the age of 18.

 As of 2021, average household income in Five Forks was twice the average for the rest of Greenville County.

 Education

 Public education in Five Forks is administered by the Greenville County School District.
 The district operates Monarch Elementary School in Five Forks.
+Southside Christian School is a large private school within the CDP, and Primrose Schools has a local campus.

 Five Forks has a public library, a branch of the Greenville County Library System.

 Government

-Five Forks is governed by Greenville County, whose 12-member council includes three who represent portions of the CDP: Butch Kirven, Dan Tripp, and Chris Harrison.
+Five Forks is governed by Greenville County, whose 12-member council includes three who represent portions of the CDP in state legislative districts 21, 27, and 28.
 All three are members of the Republican Party.

-Districts 21 and 35 of the South Carolina House of Representatives cover portions of Five Forks, as does state senate district 12.
+Districts 21 and 35 of the South Carolina House of Representatives cover portions of Five Forks, as do state senate districts 8, 12, and 13.
 The CDP is within South Carolina's 4th congressional district, represented by William Timmons since 2019.